-The Sweet Shoppe (Bagley House), built across the parking lot in front of the restaurant, is a favorite for young and old alike.
+The Sweet Shoppe (Bagley House), built across the parking lot in front of the Event Center, is a favorite for young and old alike.
 Here might be found a wide assortment of cookies, cakes, candies and ice cream.
 Leased to a private operator, it is a “must see” park attraction.
 The old Bagley House, built in Jefferson County in 1856, was the home place of a Confederate soldier, John Bagley, who is buried at Chattanooga National Military Cemetery.
 For more information about the Tannehill Sweet Shoppe call 205-477-9168

 The Pioneer Farm, located alongside Mill Creek near Farley Field, is a collection of 19th and 20th Century farm buildings and the site of the park’s working blacksmith shop.
 A number of the structures are from the George Stewart Farm which was located near Maplesville in Chilton County.
 It was also designed to house a number of early day farm implements donated by Dr. H. C. Springer of Bessemer.
 The site also includes a sorghum mill, smoke house, gear shed and corn crib.
 The oldest building in the park, a milk storage building dating to 1822, is also located here.